Catapush/catapush-docs/AndroidSDK/DOCUMENTATION_ANDROID_SDK.md

 - Create a `NotificationTemplate` instance for every notification channel using the `new NotificationTemplate.Builder(String notificationChannelId)` builder.
 The notification channel ID must match the one you used to create the notification channel in the `NotificationManager`
 - Initialize the Catapush SDK passing the main/default template as the 3rd parameter and all the orhers in a `Collection<NotificationManager>` instance as the 4th parameter

-To test your app and Catapush SDK configuration send a Catapush message to your phone setting its `channel` attribute to the same value used as notification channel ID in your app: the messages will be delivered to the correct notification channel and will style the notification using the appropriate template.
+To test your app and Catapush SDK configuration send a Catapush message to your phone setting its `channel` attribute to the same value used as notification channel ID in your app: the messages will be delivered to the correct notification channel and the notification will be styled using the appropriate template.

 Messages received without the `channel` attribute set or set with a value that doesn't match any of the `NotificationTemplate` IDs will be posted in the Android `NotificationManager` using the main/default template.